Understanding PoE Standards and PoE Wattage

 The updated IEEE 802.3at PoE standard also named PoE+, which is backward-compatible with standard PoE.
 The supply voltage of PoE+ ranges from 50V to 57V, and the supply current can be 10-600mA.
 It provides up to 30W of power on each port of a PSE.
 Due to power loss, the minimum output power assured on each port is 25W.
 This type can support devices that require more power like LCD displays, biometric sensors and tablets.

 IEEE 802.3bt is the latest PoE standard that defines two types of powering/wattage standards - Type 3 and Type 4 in the table above.
 They will increase the maximum PoE power by delivering more power through two or more pairs of Ethernet cables.
 In Type 3 and Type 4 modes, PSEs will identify the PDs and set the power accordingly to the maximum PD power, resulting in a better power-delivery system.

-Type 3 is also know as PoE++, which can carry up to 60W for each PoE port (minimum power ensured on each PD port is 51W) over a single RJ45 cable to power devices like videoconferencing system components.
+Type 3 is also known as PoE++, which can carry up to 60W for each PoE port (minimum power ensured on each PD port is 51W) over a single RJ45 cable to power devices like video conferencing system components.

 |Type||Standard||PD Min.
 Power Per Port||PSE Max.
 Power Per Port||Cable Category||Power Over Pairs||Released Time|

 |Type 1||IEEE 802.3af||12.95W||15.4W||Cat5e||2 pairs||2003|